Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 ## Added
 * Added a "Bulk Ban Known Accounts" button to the `/setup spypet` command.
 (This allows you to bulk ban all of their known accounts, even if they haven't joined yet)

+# April 21st - Spy.Pet Detection
+## Added
+Not sure how many of you follow the news, however, recently a new site called SpyPet was released which actively tracks thousands of servers, hundreds of millions of users and billions of messages across Discord.
+This is a HUGE invasion of privacy and we think users should not only be aware that this is happening but also provide tools to help defend against it.
+That's why we have released a new command (`/setup spypet`) which will scan your server and inform you if any of SpyPet's known tracking accounts that are in your server.
+Which you can then ban or quarantine as you see fit.

+Currently this command will provide 3 things:
+1) A list of confirmed SpyPet accounts in your server via ID blacklisting checks
+2) A list of highly likely but not 100% confirmed probably accounts by matching their avatar hashes (SpyPet uses a random collection of the same avatars for their accounts, making it easy to track)
+3) A true/false showing if you server is or has been tracked by SpyPet currently or previously (even if none of their accounts are still in your server.)

+For more info about SpyPet and how it works, you can check out No Text To Speech's video [here](https://www.youtube.com/watch?v=ktxbXlF6UQE)

+Also a shout out to @hampus. and @Sylveondeko for providing data and tools to help us provide this feature.

 # April 20th - Playlist Fix
 ## Fixed